rydery/digits/index.md

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-application-template-react/master/doc/landing-after-login-page.png)

 You can now add new Stuff documents, and list the Stuff you have created.
-Note you cannot see any Stuff created by other users.
+Notes you cannot see any Stuff created by other users.

 #### Add Stuff page